jsguerra/simple-wp-theme/README.md

 # simple-wp-theme
-A WordPress theme based on a simple template.
+This is a simple WordPress theme based on a single base template.
+The theme is still being developed and it is currently in its early stages.

+The idea is to use the DRY concept on a WordPress theme.